 - 2. Secure the ATV with load rated hold-down straps. - NOTE: Suitable hold-down straps are available from your Arctic Cat ATV dealer.
 Ordinary rope is not recommended because it can stretch under load.

-If using additional hold-down straps in any other areas, care must be taken not to damage the ATV.
+When using hold-down straps, care must be taken not to damage the ATV.

-Gasoline-Oil-Lubricant Recommended Gasoline
+Fuel-Oil-Lubricant Recommended Fuel